shweta-raj12/Basic-C-/README.md

 Standard Template Library (STL): Utilizing built-in collections of classes and functions, such as vector, map, and algorithm, for data structures and algorithms.

+THIS REPOSITORY IS JUST MY LEARNING BOOK OF ALK THE PROGRAMS THAT I HAVE LEARNT TILL NOW IN C PROGRAMMING LANGUAGE